sunvc/NoLet/docs/en/tutorial.md

 ## Shortcuts

-NoLet supports sending notifications directly using Shortcuts.
+Aero supports sending notifications directly using Shortcuts.
 Pass Server and KEY, or Device ID.
 If passing Device ID, it does not go through the server, but pushes directly to Apple servers.